 Step 1 of any site is to create a "Document Type" – after a few installations you’ll become familiar with this terminology but at the start it might be a little bit bewildering.
-A Document Type is a data container in Umbraco where you can add data fields/attributes where the editor user can input data and Umbraco can use it to output it in the relevant part of a "template" (more on these later).
+A Document Type is a data container in Umbraco where you can add Properties (data fields/attributes) where an editor can input data.
+Umbraco will output this data to the relevant part of a "Template" (more on these later).

-Document Types are infinitely extendable but usually you’ll add data fields - something like the following:
+Document Types are infinitely extendable but usually you’ll add the following common properties:

 - Page title

 - Meta Description

 Each Property has a Data Type - e.g. a text string or a number or rich text body... we’ll come to this later.

 Right, let’s get busy.
 Go to the Settings Menu in Umbraco.
 This is the third button on the top menu.
 Then you’ll see a long list of settings – don’t worry about these yet, we’ll introduce them as we need them.